kpfleming/garaduino/README.md

 * [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile).
 Rather
-than use the Arduino IDE for development, build, and upload, this project use the Arduino-Makefile kit to allow all of these operations to be done from the command line.
+than use the Arduino IDE for development, build, and upload, this project uses the Arduino-Makefile kit to allow all of these operations to be done from the command line.
 Use of this kit also eliminates the need to modify the Arduino IDE toolchain configuration to support C++17 mode in the compiler.
 GNU Make will also be required, and can be installed using your operating system's normal software installation tools.
+For monitoring the output of the Arduino (when a DEBUG build is in place), GNU Screen will be required too.

 * MQTT broker.
 An MQTT broker will be required to communicate with Garaduino.
 The sketch was developed using the Mosquitto broker (which